 - Languages – Specify your levels like, German B2 or native English speaker.

 What is an “About Me” blurb and why should I have one on my CV?

-It be shouldn’t be more than two to three sentences long and should explain what you do for a living, things you’re passionate about, and the value you can deliver.
+It be should be two to three sentences long and explain what you do for a living, things you’re passionate about, and the value you can deliver.

 I work as an Agile Coach, and this is my current “About Me” blurb:

 An IT project manager turned enthusiastic Scrum Master and then passionate Agile Coach.
 A servant leader supporting organizations in their agile journey, guiding departments, teams, and individuals to develop to their fullest potential.

 How should I present my professional experience on a German CV?

 - URL (optional)